 Raised in California and transplanted to Utah.
 Married my college sweetheart from Montana, and we are raising 4 nuggets together.
 I love all things DIY projects and doing them on a budget.
 I don’t mind messing up and am ok with the 90/10 rule - nothing is perfect over here and it’s fine by me!
 Encouraging all ‘wanna-be’ DIYers to just get out there and try it!
 You will be so glad you did.”

-I love the look of plumbers pipe.
-It fits my Farmhouse Industrial style.
+I love the look of plumbers pipe and it fits my Farmhouse Industrial style.
 A friend asked me to build her some shelving for her hubby’s office, so I decided I had better practice on my kitchen first!
-Here is what I found:
+Here is how to build a plumbers pipe floating shelf.
+But first, here is some tips on plumbers pipe:

 You have to decide if the messy/expensive part is worth to ease/look.
 For me, it totally is.
 I love it that much!

 Ready to build your own?
-Here is what you will need (keeping in mind that you might need to change the size accordingly to fit your needs.)
+If you want to build a plumbers pipe shelf, here is what you will need (keeping in mind that you might need to change the size accordingly to fit your needs.)

 This is the worst part of plumbers pipe.
 I tried many different ways to clean my pipe and wrote a whole post about it to help you.
 To read more on cleaning your plumbers pipe, read my post here.